gbeck139/meal-maverick/README.md

 # Meal Maverick

 Meal Maverick is a full-stack web application that simplifies weekly meal planning.
-In under 5 minutes, users can define their food goals, select budget-friendly recipes, and generate a complete shopping list with exact ingredient amounts — saving time, money, and food waste.
+In under 5 minutes, users can define their food goals, select budget-friendly recipes, and generate a complete shopping list with exact ingredient amounts, saving time, money, and food waste.

 **Live App**: [https://meal-maverick.fly.dev](https://meal-maverick.fly.dev/)
 *(Deployed using Docker and Fly.io)*